broadinstitute/Bb_pangenome/README.md

 This repository contains all code and sequences used in the above manuscript.

 Ensure you have [git lfs](https://git-lfs.com/) installed to access all files and data.
+(Instructions below)

 **Total repository size: 23G**

 ## Directory Structure